Skip to main content

 Ben & Jerry's - Book summary

 Ben & Jerry’s is a brand that many of us are familiar with.
 But, did you know that it started as an ice cream parlour in an abandoned gas station (with $12,000 investment), and grew to a publicly traded corporation with annual sales of over $100 million in less than 15 years?
-This book traces the inside story of how Ben & Jerry’s evolved from a start-up to a leading, publicly-listed company, yet retained Ben and Jerry’s original vision and remained one of the most innovative, progressive and socially responsible businesses in the world.
+In this book, Fred “Chico” Lager traces the inside story of how Ben & Jerry’s evolved from a start-up to a leading, publicly-listed company, yet retained Ben and Jerry’s original vision and remained one of the most innovative, progressive and socially responsible businesses in the world.
+This free Ben & Jerry’s summary touches on the broad milestones of Ben & Jerry’s growth and some of the highlights and insights that we’ve gleaned from their journey.

 This story is told through the eyes of Fred Lager (“Chico”) who was hired in 1982 as the Ben & Jerry’s General Manager, and became President and CEO in 1989.
 The book gives us a glimpse of how the company started, struggled, and conquered.
 The story is told till 1994, before Ben & Jerry’s was acquired by Unilever in 2000.
 Still, it provides useful insights on how the company grew from a struggling start-up to a successful listed corporation.
 A fun and inspiring read for ice-cream lovers and entrepreneurs alike :)